FMCarp/PC-GUI-Portfolio/README.md

 # PC GUI **Portfolio**

-Some of my Windows PC GUI projects <br />
+Some of my Windows PC GUI projects. <br />
 They are designed in Visual C# and intended to configure, test and control different boards and platforms.

 #